 Although it is a common disorder, parents, understandably, don’t want their children to develop cerebral palsy.
 If your child already has cerebral palsy or you suspect they may, it’s important to understand what the disorder is, what causes it, the signs to look for, and ultimately, the best treatment options.

 What is Cerebral Palsy?

-Cerebral palsy is a disorder that affects the brain and causes motor deficiency.
-Cerebral refers to the part of the body affected, and palsy refers to paralysis, as there an area of the brain that’s dormant or paralyzed, which leads to either partial or complete muscle paralysis.
-The brain damage usually happens before, during, or shortly after birth and can end up being a lifetime disability for the affected child.
+Cerebral palsy is a disorder that affects the brain and causes motor deficiencies.
+“Cerebral” refers to the part of the body affected, and “palsy” refers to paralysis, as there is an area of the brain that’s dormant or paralyzed.
+This leads to either partial or complete muscle paralysis.
+The brain damage usually happens before, during or shortly after birth and can end up being a lifetime disability for the child.

-- Low birth weight (less than 5.5 pounds)
+- Low birth weight (primarily infants weighing less than 1,500 grams)

 - Multiple births (twins, triplets, etc.)

 - Uterine blood flow problems/placental insufficiency